hyperstack-org/hyperstack/README.md

 ## Client Side Scoping

 By default scopes will be recalculated on the server.
-In some cases you may want to offload this to the client.
-To support this HyperMesh adds some features to the `ActiveRecord` `scope` method.
-Details [here.](docs/client_side_scoping.md)
+For simple scopes that do not use joins or includes no additional action needs to be taken to make scopes work with HyperMesh.
+For scopes that do use joins, or if you want to offload the scoping computation from the server to the client read more [here.](docs/client_side_scoping.md)

 ## Authorization